IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 ## Table of contents

 - Use npx to run locally installed node modules
-- Use npx to temporarly install and invoke a package from npm
+- Use npx to temporarily install and invoke a package from npm
 - Use npx to rest different versions of node modules
 - Use npx to run commands with different versions of Node.js
 - Execute npx commands with npm env variables